apjanke/octave-packajoozle/doc-project/Developers-Notes.md

 ## Code Stuff

+### The `private` directory

+All the stuff in the `private` directory is just copies of the legacy `pkg` code that is being kept around for reference, and to keep `pkj_old` working.
+It should all be eliminated, with useful functionality moved into objects in the `+packajoozle` namespace.

 ### The `dispstr` API

 The `dispstr` API is a convention apjanke came up with for converting arbitrary Octave types to displayable strings.